JaccovanWijk/PassSafe/REPORT.md

 The app consists of seven activities, one helper class and two model classes for objects.
 ### Activities
 #### LoginActivity
-The user is able to log in, surprisingly, using the Firebase authentication.
-The user can also be redirected to the *RegisterActivity*.
+The user is able to log in using the Firebase authentication.
+It checks if the input is correct, i.e. not empty, and checks with Firebase if the log in is legal.
+The user can also be redirected to the *RegisterActivity* by using the "Register" button.
 If the login is succesful the user will be directed to the *AccountsActivity*.
-(This is implemented with the following functions:)
-(##### loginClicked
-This function listens for the button to be pressed so it can check the input.
-If the input checks out it checks with firebase if the username and password match.
-If that's the case then it will check if the e-mail is verified.
-If everything checks out the user will be directed to the *AccountsActivity* and the password will be stored in the background for later use in encrypting data. )
 #### RegisterActivity
 In this activity the user is able to register an account using the Firebase authentication.
 It checks if the input will be allowed by Firebase and makes an account if everything is fine.
 It also send the user an activationmail so he can verify his Firebase authentication account.
 Finaly it creates an activationkey for the user, which he uploads encrypted to the Firebase realtime database.
 The user will be directed to the *QuestionActivity* after a succesful registration.
 #### QuestionsActivity